MonoFormer/MonoFormer/README.md

 ## Todo
 - [x] Release the training and inference code for class-conditional generation.
-- [ ] Release the training code for text-to-image generation.
+- [x] Release the code for text-to-image generation.
 - [ ] Release the model weights.
 - [ ] Support interleaved multi-modal outputs.